APPLYING FOR FIRST-YEAR STUDENT FINANCIAL AID

 - Early Decision I applications due

-- CSS/Financial Aid Profile for Early Decision I applicants due
+- CSS/Financial Aid Profile and FAFSA for Early Decision I applicants due

-- Notification of admission decision mailed to Early Decision I applicants
+- Admission decision available online for Early Decision I applicants

-- Notification of financial aid award mailed to Early Decision I admitted students
+- Financial aid award available online for Early Decision I admitted students

 - Early Decision I admitted students enrollment deadline